expo/appjs24-workflows-workshop-lessons/05-byo-config-plugins.md

 <img src="./assets/05/xcode-widget-create-4.png" alt="xcode widget creation" width="400"/>

 🏃**Try it.** Run `npx expo run:ios` on your simulator and try to add your widget.
-Annoyingly, on your simulator, the widget will not appear in the list until you enter a search (search "appjs" and you'll see it).
+Annoyingly, on your simulator, the widget will not appear in the list until you enter a search (search "Art" and you'll see it).

 #### Getting ready to make a config plugin